JacobH1992/one-click-hugo-cms/site/content/work/tandem-brand-launch.md

   Front-end developer
 workdate: 2016
 credits: As the first member of the Tandem Design team I was involved in many aspects of the brand creation.
-However, the Tandem brand and resulting assets are the result of a big collaborative effort from the Wolff Olins team, Co-Founders and Tandem employees, notably John Alderson, Ricky Knox and the .
+However, the Tandem brand and resulting assets are the result of a big collaborative effort from the Wolff Olins team, Co-Founders and Tandem employees, notably John Alderson, Ricky Knox, Michael Noonan and .
 ---
 ### Starting out